Places to Visit in Essex: Explore the Best of the County

 A rugged coastline, historical market towns and seaside villages: prepare to be pleasantly surprised by Essex

 It’s not all rowdy pub crawls and bleached blonde hairdos in Essex.
 It's also attractive countryside, delightful seaside towns and a rich history just waiting to be recounted to bored friends.
-Of all the places to visit in Essex, we’ve rounded up only the most intriguing and photogenic spots.
+And here at Plum Guide, with the travel knowledge we have, we've ensured that your trip is a memorable one.
+Of all the places to visit in Essex, we’ve rounded up only the most intriguing and photogenic spots, so you don't have to stress about knowing the right places to visit.
 So ignore the stereotypes and explore the South East’s playground.
-You’re also in luck: there is a veritable treasure trove of Plum Guide approved homes to rest your weary head in.
+You’re also in luck: there is a veritable treasure trove of our exclusive homes to rest your weary head in.
 Don't say we don't spoil you.

 A rich history of rehab-seeking celebs, music studios and raves make Osea Island an intriguing spot.
 Nowadays you’re more likely to see an abundance of wildlife rather than a badly dressed frontman avoiding the paparazzi.
-There’s a vibe of ‘anything goes’ on this privately owned island and its eclectic collection of accommodation only adds to it.
-Make the most of it and gather your favourite people for a stylish group holiday at this seaside abode.
+There’s a vibe of ‘anything goes’ on this privately owned island, and its eclectic collection of accommodation only adds to it.
+Make the most of it and gather your favourite people for a stylish group holiday.
 Rent a bike and explore the 400 acres of countryside and keep your ears out for the hoot of an owl.
 This is the only spot in the UK that is home to all five of our owl species.
 If that is what gets you going, fair enough.

 If perilous walks are your jam and danger your middle name

 Forget all about your screaming inbox and take a trip to Maldon, famed for its sea salt production (yes, that Maldon) and home to bobbing barges and cracking pubs.
-If you time it right, you could partake in the Maldon Mud Race – or, if you time it right, you could avoid running across quicksand for ‘fun’.
-You couldn’t feel further from the big city in this cutest of cottages called A World Apart.
+If you time it right, you could partake in the Maldon Mud Race - or, if you time it right, you could avoid running across quicksand for ‘fun’.
 For a really heartwarming tale, research the Maldon ‘Taxi Day’ and try not to have a tear.

 A walk through ancient woodland soothes a frazzled soul and makes you feel so young compared to those old, gnarled trees, right?
 It is practically an anti-wrinkle cream.
 Epping Forest is home to Grade II listed Queen Elizabeth’s Hunting Lodge and the remains of Iron Age hill forts (see?
 Ancient).
 A day out can include white water rafting or simply wafting around the countryside before stopping at a cafe for a big chunk of cake.
 The options are endless in Epping Forest - make sure you pop it on your list of places to visit in Essex.